-A frequent contributor to NPR, she teaches at Portland State University and divides her time between Portland and Miami.
+Diana teaches writing and literature at Portland State University and divides her time between South Florida and Portland, Oregon.

 Sign up to receive occasional e-mail updates from Diana.